All methods to mitigate IPv6 security issues

 IPv6 Prefix Guard will use information from DHCPv6 and RA messages to fill the table with valid prefixes that are in use and it will block all other prefixes.

-IPv6 Destination Guard If a packet comes on the router destined for directly connected subnet but for address that is not in the ND table that packet will be dropped to prevent ND exhaustion type of attacks.
+IPv6 Destination Guard If a packet comes on the router, destined for directly connected subnet, but for address that is not in the ND table, that packet will be dropped in order to prevent ND exhaustion type of attacks.
 To explain this, ND exhaustion is made by sending packets to all addresses in the subnet.
 Subnets in IPv6 are bigger that IPv4 and /64 subnet will have 18446744073709551614 possible addresses.
 If you send packets to all those addresses you will exhaust the memory of ND cache which will basically disable ND process and all the traffic will become broadcast.

-We need to be carefull will this as if our network device reboots it will possibly prevent devices to communicate before they are registered in the ND table and they need to communicate to be registered in the ND table. maybe let dramatic solution to this problem is with Cisco implemented ND resolution rate limiter.
+We need to be careful will this.
+For example, If our network device reboots, it will possibly prevent devices to communicate before they are registered in the ND table and they need to communicate to be registered in the ND table.
+Dramatic solution to this problem is with, Cisco implemented, ND resolution rate limiter.

 L3SW(config-if)#ipv6 nd cache interface-limit 4 SW(config-if)#ipv6 nd resolution data limit 50

 As from Mr. Eric Vyncke suggestion, sometime in datacenter environment default 100 resolution per router per second can be to slow if you have a really big number of hosts.
-Then it will maybe be needed to change this treshold to someting bigger that 100.
+Then it will maybe be needed to change this threshold to something bigger that 100.
 Usually this number can be even lower as from my example above.